 - Newsletter functionality eliminates the need for Mailchimp or ConvertKit

-- Membership/subscription system replaces Patreon or Memberful
+- Membership and subscription system replaces Patreon or Memberful

-- Performance is excellent — Node.js backend with built-in caching
+- Performance is excellent: Node.js backend with built-in caching

-- Active development with monthly releases
+- Active development with monthly releases and commercial backing through Ghost(Pro)

 Cons

-- Theme customization requires Handlebars knowledge (simpler than PHP but still code)
+- Theme customization requires Handlebars knowledge (simpler than PHP, but still code)

 License and Hosting

-- License: MIT (open core — Ghost Pro adds managed hosting)
+- License: MIT (open core; Ghost Pro adds managed hosting)

 - Self-hosting: Docker or manual Node.js install.
 Moderate difficulty